 From the sizzle of sparklers to fireworks, the festive days around the 4th of July in Albuquerque are full of celebrations.
-Taste some of the best barbecue in the United States, find a parade or see the largest fireworks display in New Mexico at Balloon Fiesta Park.
+Taste some of the best barbecue in the United States, find a parade, or see the largest fireworks display in New Mexico at Balloon Fiesta Park.

-Spend the day in a special way—take a road trip with the family to Las Vegas, NM, or Santa Fe for uniquely New Mexican celebrations, head for the mountains for a picnic or catch a baseball game.
+Consider spending the day in a special way—take a road trip with the family to Las Vegas, NM, or Santa Fe for uniquely New Mexican celebrations, head for the mountains for a picnic or catch a baseball game.
 And as the sun falls beneath the horizon, spread out a blanket beneath the sky to get a great view of the most dazzling show of the year and a spectacular end to a day of national celebration.

 This free annual celebration at the Balloon Fiesta Field, Freedom 4th, is one of the largest Independence Day gatherings in the state.

 Headlined by The Nitty Gritty Dirt Band, this annual free event will take place on Thursday, July 4, 2019, from 3 to 10 p.m.
 The event also features a beer garden with local microbrews, free children's activities, a food court, and several other performances culminating in the largest fireworks display in the state.

 In the Village of Los Lunas, the day is kicked off with a Fourth of July Parade at 9:00 a.m. at Lambros Loop and goes to Don Pasqual Road.

 Then, enjoy the festivities at Daniel Fernandez Memorial Park, Thursday, July 4th starting at 4:00 p.m.
 There's free live entertainment, food (you can bring a picnic but no ice chests), and activities for the whole family.

 To spend a memorable evening with the family, get out to Isotopes Park for the all-American game of baseball followed by a fireworks display to celebrate Independence Day.